ledgetech/ledge/README.md

 ### ESI Args

-ESI args are query string parameters identified by a configurable prefix, which defaults to `esi_`.
-With ESI enabled, query string parameters with this prefix are removed from the cache key and also from upstream requests, and instead stuffed into the `$(ESI_ARGS{foo})` variable for use in ESI, typically in conditions.
+It can be tempting to use URI arguments to pages using ESI in order to change layout dynamically, but this comes at the cost of generating multiple cache items - one for each permutation of URI arguments.

-This has the effect of allowing query string parameters to alter the page layout without splitting the cache, since variables are used exclusively by the ESI processor, downstream of cache.
+ESI args is a neat feature to get around this, by using a configurable prefix, which defaults to `esi_`.
+URI arguments with this prefix are removed from the cache key and also from upstream requests, and instead stuffed into the `$(ESI_ARGS{foo})` variable for use in ESI, typically in conditions.
+That is, think of them as magic URI arguments which have meaning for the ESI processor only, and should never affect cacheability or upstream content generation.

 `$> curl -H "Host: example.com" http://cache.example.com/page1?esi_display_mode=summary`